 - Should the test confirm a diagnosis for mild or moderate obstructive sleep apnea, we will create a comfortable oral appliance that provides relief.
 A custom appliance can also help if you have already been diagnosed with sleep apnea but can’t tolerate a CPAP machine.

-Dr. Beckie D’Andrea has years of experience in treating sleep disorders.
+Dr. Beckie D’Andrea is a member of the American Academy of Sleep Medicine (AASM) and has years of experience in treating sleep disorders.
 She works closely with a sleep doctor to create your treatment plan.
 Call 203-293-2086 to schedule a free consultation.

 Test For Sleep Apnea In The Comfort Of Your Own Home